K.A. Merson

 My book jacket says: K.A.
 Merson is a vaguely reclusive writer who lives in the foothills of the Sierra Nevada mountains, along with a patient spouse, a malevolent boxer dog, and an Airstream trailer.

-While that’s all true, here’s a little more about me and some of the inspiration behind the book:
+While that’s all true, here’s a bit more about me.

 Thanks for reading!